zoe-pith/pith-site/sections/pith.md

 ### Current Menu

-Sourdough bread, soft salted butter, green olives
+Sourdough bread, soft salted butter, green olives.

-Raw tuna with dried tomato and chilies <span class="menu-delim"> /</span> Raw scallops with black garlic and seaweed <span class="menu-delim"> /</span> Raw mushrooms with lemon zest and pecorino
+Raw tuna with dried tomato and chilies; raw scallops with black garlic and seaweed; raw mushrooms with lemon zest and pecorino.

-Oranges with crunchy kohlrabi and chipotle <span class="menu-delim"> /</span> Carrots with browned butter and hazelnuts <span class="menu-delim"> /</span> Golden beets with yogurt and croutons
+Oranges with crunchy kohlrabi and chipotle; carrots with browned butter and hazelnuts; golden beets with yogurt and croutons.

-Roasted quail and leeks <span class="menu-delim"> /</span>  preserved lemon gravy <span class="menu-delim"> /</span> chewy barley risotto <span class="menu-delim"> /</span> lemony wild greens
+Roasted quail and leeks; preserved lemon gravy; chewy barley risotto; lemony wild greens.

-Warm dark chocolate and white sesame ice cream
+Warm dark chocolate and white sesame ice cream.

 ### Reservations